oaispuro/trafficLight/README.md

-# tributePage
+# trafficLight
-First project ever created when started learning on freecodecamp.org This is the first thing I was ever able to create and though it is not the best website out there, it is something that I am really proud of and like to show where I come from and how progress is something I always strive for.
+First ever JavaScript project
+This project was my first attempt at JavaScript trying to showcase what I know for a class The project is simple, you see a traffic light on the screen and with JS you are able to change the color of the light.
+Progress can always be achieved with dedication.